Cajun Style Hash is a sizzling, filling breakfast or brunch recipe that's packed with savory southern flavors!

 Add another drizzle of oil then add all the vegetables: 1 chopped green bell pepper, 6oz sliced mushrooms, and 1 small chopped onion.
 Season with more Old Bay then saute until the potatoes are tender, 20-25 minutes, stirring occasionally and tasting along the way, adding more Old Bay and/or salt if needed.

-If you’re finding the potatoes are taking forever to cook, place a lid on top of the skillet for 3-4 minutes to help expedite the process.
+If you’re finding the potatoes are taking too long to cook, place a lid on top of the skillet for 3-4 minutes to help expedite the process.

 Ingredients